-TRIP DETAILS AT-A-GLANCE Length: 12 daysArrive: Venice, ItalyDepart: Venice, Italy Lodging: 9 nights 4- and 5-star mountain hotels, 2 nights comfortable alpine lodges with semi-private or dorm-style rooms, shared baths, and hot showers Meals: All meals included except 2 dinners (B=Breakfast, L=Lunch, D=Dinner) Activity: Hiking / Trekking Trip Level: 1 2 3 4 5 6 10 hiking days, choice of moderate to steep trails, 3-7 hours a day, altitudes between 5,000-9,100 feet, van support (for luggage or if you wish to skip a day's hike).
-This is a strenuous hiking trip, read "What the Trip is Like" for more details.
-HIGHLIGHTS - Discover the Dolomites in depth, with world-class hikes in three sections of this extraordinary mountain realm - Enjoy a choice of moderate or challenging hiking options most days - Two special overnights in comfy hike-in lodges set high among the peaks - In Bolzano, view the mummy of Otzi or visit the Messner museum Itinerary (cont'd) Italian), named for their luminous rose-red hues at dawn and dusk.
-The sheer Vajolet Towers, part of the massif, rise to over 9,000 feet and are well known to rock climbers around the world.
-Hiking under these stunning sheer faces, we reach our lunch spot, Rifugio Roda di Vael, where we enjoy views of the Marmolada Glacier.
+TRIP DETAILS AT-A-GLANCE

+Length: 12 days

+Arrive: Venice, Italy

+Depart: Venice, Italy

+Lodging: 9 nights 4- and 5-star mountain hotels, 2 nights comfortable alpine

+lodges with semi-private or dorm-style rooms, shared baths, and hot

+showers

+Meals: All meals included except 2 dinners

+Activity: Hiking & Trekking

+Trip Level: 1 2 3 (4)(5) 6

+10 hiking days, moderate to steep trails, 3-7 hours a day, altitudes between 5,000-9,100 feet, van support (for luggage or if you wish to

+skip a day's hike)

+QUESTIONS?

+Our Area Specialists are your single point of contact and would be happy to answer any questions about your trip!
+800.368.2794 | 510.558.2488 HIGHLIGHTS - Discover the Dolomites in depth, with world-class hikes in three sections of this extraordinary mountain realm - Enjoy two special overnights in lodges set high among the peaks - Visit Bolzano's museum dedicated to Ötzi, the Ice Man, or the Messner Mountain Museum Introduction